 Syllabus (course content): This course is an introduction to ordinary differential equations (ODEs).
 ODEs enable a mathematical description of the laws of simple physics and virtually every science.
-We will cover chapters 1, 2, 4, and 6-8 of the textbook, with some omissions, and some material may be presented differently from the way it's presented in the book.
-Time permitting, we may cover some portions of chapter 3.
+We will cover chapters 1-7 of the textbook, with some omissions, and some material may be presented differently from the way it's presented in the book.
 Topics will include: